This post may contain affiliate links. Please read our disclosure policy.

 Is the ponzu optional?

-Can I make herb butter scallops ahead of time?
+Can I make these escargot butter scallops ahead of time?

 No ratings yet